 The agreement was subject to approval by the TSX Venture Exchange and the Board of Directors of the respective companies.
 As of April 30, 2010, Caldera paid the Company \$100,000.
 Caldera further informed the Company that it received TSX Venture Exchange approval on the transaction, which subsequently proved to be untrue.
 On October 7, 2010, the Company terminated the Marjan JV for Caldera's non-payment and non-performance as well as Caldera's illegal registrations in Armenia and other actions.
 In October 2010, Caldera filed for arbitration in New York City.
 In September 2010, at Caldera's invitation, the Company filed to reverse the illegal registration in Armenia.
 That litigation and the New York arbitration were subsequently resolved in favor of the Company, restoring the Company's 100% ownership of Marjan.
 The Armenian Government issued a new mining license to the Company's wholly owned subsidiary Marjan Mining Company on March 5, 2013.

-The arbitration is still open with respect to Global Gold's costs, attorney fees, and counterclaims for damages against Caldera.
+The arbitration hearing with respect to Global Gold's costs, attorney fees, and counterclaims for damages took place on September 10, 2014 in New York City.